LeetLLM

 text

-The model now generates the middle section, using both the docstring above and the return is_valid below to infer that it should write a delivery-zone check, not a payment validator.
-Without the suffix, it could generate code that never produces is_valid, leaving the following line broken.
+The model now generates the middle section, using both the docstring above and the return is_allowed below to infer that it should write a policy-scope check, not an unrelated parser.
+Without the suffix, it could generate code that never produces is_allowed, leaving the following line broken.

 Before wiring up a real tokenizer, test the transformation itself.
 A serving adapter would replace these readable markers with the exact sentinel tokens required by its selected FIM-capable model.